eli-11b/DiskDash/README.md

 ### Future Work
 <p>
 Right now the chart works and is very accurate.
 It allows for drill down and image capture and has plenty of tools thanks to plotly.
+First things first is to wire the upload csv button.
 <br>1)I want to add new callbacks to populate bootstrap cards for other systems information.
 <br>2)I want to add the ability to add multiple files which will create multiple charts dynamically on the screen.
 <br>3)Create a button that exports a report with all the graphs and information and a narrative explaining the information.